-Herschel F. Thomas, University of Texas at Arlington Frank R. Baumgartner, University of North Carolina at Chapel Hill Derek A. Epp, Dartmouth College
+Herschel F. Thomas, University of Texas at Arlington Frank R. Baumgartner, University of North Carolina at Chapel Hill Derek A. Epp, University of Texas at Austin

 Previous scholarship has found a relationship between the frictions operating within an issue domain and rates of policy change: where frictions are higher, policies tend to endure until they are so far out of step with environmental realities that updating them requires a major course correction.
 While this pattern is an endemic characteristic of the budgetary process and has been documented at the national and subnational level in many countries, extant research has looked exclusively at government spending, not revenues.
-We turn our attention to revenues.
-Revenue streams change on the basis of economic realities and shifts in tax rates, which are subject to significant stickiness.
+In this paper, we turn our attention to revenues, which change on the basis of economic realities and shifts in tax rates.
 We look at revenues and associated tax policies across the fifty states from 1965 through 2008.
 We hypothesize that because updating the tax code is a politically complex process-that the frictions involved in this area of legislating are immense-we should therefore observe both greater stasis and more dramatic punctuations in revenue collections than is typically found in expenditures.
 Moreover, we expect that particular revenue streams will be more volatile than others and that states will have different mixes of stable and unstable sources of revenue.
 Therefore, we can predict stickiness in revenues by incorporating measures of the mix of revenue sources a state chooses to use.
 We test these ideas using a dataset on state tax revenues made publicly available by the Bureau of Economic Analysis (N = 62,500) and preliminary evidence offers support for our claims.
-This research makes multiple contributions: we document that revenues are also prone to the instabilities that have been so frequently noted in government expenditures, that important variation exists across revenue streams, and, conceptually, that the notion of friction has an enduring usefulness in explaining the policymaking process.